 Radiology Billing Services in Virginia

-Virginia's radiology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, Virginia Medicaid requirements, and Palmetto GBA Medicare policies.
+Virginia's radiology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers)'s commercial rules, Cardinal Care (unified Medicaid managed care brand since 2023) requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both VA payer rules and radiology coding complexity.

 Why Virginia Radiology Practices Need Specialized Billing

-Virginia's healthcare market includes 25,000+ physicians, and radiology practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Virginia Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect radiology procedure coverage and medical necessity requirements.
+Virginia's healthcare market includes 25,000+ physicians, and radiology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) on the commercial side and Cardinal Care (unified Medicaid managed care brand since 2023) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect radiology procedure coverage and medical necessity requirements.
 Generic billing teams without VA specific knowledge leave revenue on the table.

 Radiology billing itself is complex.
 Radiology coding requires understanding of professional (mod 26) vs technical (mod TC) component billing, contrast administration rules (with/without/both), and the complex coding for interventional radiology procedures.
-When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 6 Virginia Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving radiology practices from Virginia Beach to Norfolk and across Virginia.
+When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 5 Cardinal Care (unified Medicaid managed care brand since 2023) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving radiology practices from Virginia Beach to Alexandria and across Virginia.

 Virginia Payer Challenges for Radiology